Advertisement

 A shrine to Blessed Carlo Acutis at Covent Garden, Corpus Christi Catholic Church/Photo by AndyScott via Wikimedia Commons

-The diocese then passes the case to The Congregation for the Causes of Saints, who continue to look into the life of the individual to see if their works and virtue have bolstered other people’s faith by example.
-If the Congregation approves this, the Pope then receives the case and makes the decision to give the individual the title of “venerable.”
+The diocese then passes the case to The Congregation for the Causes of Saints, who continue to look into the life of the individual to see if their works and virtues have bolstered other people’s faith by example.
+If the Congregation approves this, the Pope then receives the case and decides to give the individual the title of “venerable.”

 A Devout Teen